bashfulrobot/pdocs/content/git/removing-a-contributor.md

 ### 3. Force GitHub Cache Update

 Even after rewriting history and force-pushing changes, the old contributor may still appear on GitHub due to caching.
-Use these methods to force a cache update:
+Use the branch rename strategy to force a cache update:

-#### Method A: Branch Rename Strategy
+#### Branch Rename Strategy

 Renaming the default branch can trigger cache invalidation on GitHub: